Always B Miki: Background

 Always B Miki is a bay horse with a white star on his forehead and a white coronet on his left hind leg.
 He was bred by Joe Hurley's Roll The Dice Stable and was foaled in Gettysburg, Pennsylvania.
 Hurley also bred Always B Miki's sire Always A Virgin, who earned over $1 million in his career, and dam Artstopper, an unraced daughter of Artsplace.
 Always B Miki is named after Hurley's wife.

 After his third start, Hurley sold a part interest in Always B Miki to Bluewood Stable and Val D'Or Farms.
 In 2015, his ownership group changed to Bluewood Stable, Roll The Dice Stable and Christina Takter.
 Jimmy Takter became his trainer, while David Miller took over as his driver in most races.
-In early October 2016, a "significant interest" was sold to Diamond Creek Farm, at which Always B Miki will stand in retirement.
+In early October 2016, a "significant interest" was sold to Diamond Creek Farm, at which Always B Miki would stand in retirement.
 Later in October, All American Harnessbreds also bought an interest.

 Racing career

 2013: two-year-old season

-Always B Miki won in his racing debut on July 12, 2013 at the Meadowlands in a $12,500 pace for 2-year-old colts and geldings.
+Always B Miki won in his racing debut on July 12, 2013, at the Meadowlands in a $12,500 pace for 2-year-old colts and geldings.
 He then raced mainly at Hoosier Park where he won an elimination for the Indiana Sire Stakes and finished third in two finals.
 He ended the year with two wins, four seconds and three thirds from twelve starts.